-$$\gamma{\rm s} = -a\chi \left(\frac{2\pi n}{L_x}\right)^2,\tag{3.6}$$
+$$\gamma_s = -a\chi \left(\frac{2\pi n}{L_x}\right)^2,\tag{3.6}$$ where n is the number of periods of the zonal staircase in the domain of radial size L_x .
+Let us now discuss what the ZF periodicity is.

 3.1.3.
-Scale of Zonal Flows
+Scale of ZFs

 In general, increasing/decreasing the radial extent of the integration domain by a factor increases/decreases the number n of shear zones by the same factor.
-This suggests that the characteristic length scale of the staircase, viz., the time-averaged radial separation of ZF extrema, is determined by a box-size-independent mechanism (see further discussion in Section 5).
-Ascertaining definitively whether this is the case is made difficult by the numerically observed time scales of convergence, which are at least an order of magnitude larger than the longest linear time scales, i.e., than the box-scale diffusion time $t{\text{box}} = (L_x/2\pi)^2/a\chi$ (see Figure 14).
+This suggests that the characteristic length scale of the staircase, i.e. the time-averaged radial separation of ZF extrema, is determined by a box-size-independent mechanism (see further discussion in § 5).
+Ascertaining definitively whether this is the case is made difficult by the numerically observed time scales of convergence, which are at least an order of magnitude larger than the longest linear time scales, i.e. than the box-scale diffusion time $t{\text{box}} = (L_x/2\pi)^2/a\chi$ (see figure 14).
 Note that the long-time evolution of the zonal profile and its length scale is not accompanied by a significant change in the average heat flux.
 In fact, the latter appears to reach saturation on time scales comparable to the box-scale diffusion time.
-Therefore, it is reasonable to trust the numerical values of the box-averaged heat flux (e.g., those shown in Figure 6), even though we could not be certain that the zonal profiles have reached ultimate saturation.
+Therefore, it is reasonable to trust the numerical values of the box-averaged heat flux (e.g. those shown in figure 6), even though we could not be certain that the zonal profiles have reached ultimate saturation.

-As we increase collisionality and thus move away from the near-marginal regime and into the collisionality-independent regime (the plateau seen in the bottom panel of Figure 6), the ZFs become more dynamic - they can merge, split and drift, as shown in Figure 15 (bottom panel).
+As we increase collisionality and thus move away from the near-marginal regime and into the collisionality-independent regime (the plateau seen in figure 6b), the ZFs become more dynamic - they can merge, split and drift, as shown in figure 15(b).
 Here we focus on the near-marginal regime and the transition to strong turbulence, so this higher-collisionality regime will not be studied.